nye17/javelin/README.rst

 -----------------------

 Lag determination can usually be done by JAVELIN within a few lines of codes.
+The following is a quick example of inferring lag using spectroscopic light curves.

 Starting from the data files in the ``examples/dat`` directly::